 Stand with your feet wide apart.
 Bend your right leg about 45 degrees, keeping left leg straight.
 You should feel a gentle pull along the inner thigh/groin area of your left leg.
 (If you don’t feel anything, return to the start and set your feet even wider apart.)
 Hold the stretch while you breathe in and out, bending deeper for greater effect.
 Return to the start and repeat on opposite side.

 Lie on your back, legs straight.
 Bend your right knee towards your chest, grasping your right shin with both hands.
 Gently pull the knee closer to your chest without forcing it.
-Hold, release, repeat on other side.
+Hold, release, and repeat on other side.

 Standing Quad Stretch